-At the vCenter Servers step of the wizard, specify credentials for every VMware vCenter Server added to VMware vCloud Director.
-If the VMware vCenter Server is already added to the backup infrastructure, you do not need to specify credentials for it once again.
+At the vCenter Servers step of the wizard, specify credentials for every vCenter Server added to VMware vCloud Director.
+If the vCenter Server is already added to the backup infrastructure, you do not need to specify credentials for it once again.
 Veeam Backup & Replication will automatically detect the credentials you provided when adding this vCenter Server and use them.

-- Click Account on the right and select credentials to connect to the VMware vCenter Server.
+- Click Account on the right and select credentials to connect to the vCenter Server.
 By default, Veeam Backup & Replication uses the same credentials that you have specified for VMware vCloud Director at the previous step of the wizard.

 If you have not set up the credentials beforehand, click the Manage accounts link at the bottom of the list or click Add on the right to add the credentials.
 For more information, see Managing Credentials.

-- Veeam Backup & Replication automatically detects a port used to communicate with the VMware vCenter Server.
-If necessary, you can change the connection port for the VMware vCenter Server.
+- Veeam Backup & Replication automatically detects a port used to communicate with the vCenter Server.
+If necessary, you can change the connection port for the vCenter Server.
 Click vCenter on the right and adjust the port number.

 If the certificate installed on the server is not trusted, Veeam Backup & Replication displays a warning.